brainstormsurfer/devcamper-backend-practice/devcamper_specs.md

 - Use docgen to create HTML files from Postman
 - Add html files as the / route for the api

-## Polishing Before Deployment
+## Polishing Before Deployment (Separation of concerns)
-- Turn the messy unreadable output file of DocGen into an elegant clean one By extract the jQuery and Bootstrap files from the HTML and organize all of those.
+- Extracting and isolating both jQuery and Bootstrap enormous blocks of messy unreadable code which was originally part of the DocGen generated HTML file (converted out of the API json).
+(* Some 'separations of concerns' demanding so many concerns along the process)

-## Deployment (Render)
+## Deployment (Render, Vercel)
-- Push to Github
-- Deploy with Render (Build : npm install, Start : node server.js)
+- Deploy with Render (Build - npm install, Start - node server.js)
-- Deploy with Vercel to experience different deployment environments, As well as practicing the integration between MongoDB and Vercel.
+- Deploy with Vercel for the purpose of experiencing not only 2 different production environments, But also for the integration between MongoDB and Vercel which require another layer of adjustments.

+## Conclusion
+- Expect no mercy when you're dealing with a 4 years old course.
+Now excuse me...
+I have so many layers of sweat to peel off of myself.